CSCfi/csc-user-guide/docs/apps/blast.md

 The command line version of NCBI-BLAST allows a user to modify all parameters of BLAST, to use special methods like PSI-BLAST and PHI-BLAST, and to analyze large data sets.

-In Puhti-rhel8 you can use `pb`(Parallel Blast) command for large sets of query sequences.
+In Puhti you can use `pb`(Parallel Blast) command for large sets of query sequences.
 The pb program splits a large search jobs into several subjobs, that are executed simultaneously (more below).

 The most commonly used BLAST commands are: